KasteM34/test_app_spring/README.md

 ServerIP ansible_user=UserOnServer
 ```

+> Replace ServerIP with the IP from your remote server and UserOnServer with the user used on the remote server...

 ### Add hotelspring to your /etc/hosts

 Once your server is started, you need to find the IP from the server where you will be running the app.